Carbon-izer Presents Northwest Freeway (Outer Belt)

 A branch of Houston Garden Centers opened here by 2005.
 It was still native ground in January 2004, which means it probably missed the 2004 spring season.

-Valero / 23240 Northwest Freeway
+Mini Mart / 23240 Northwest Freeway

-This Valero just has a generic food mart, and is listed as "Mini Mart Valero" in many listings.
+This Valero (since debranded) just has a generic food mart, and is listed as "Mini Mart Valero" in many listings.
 In 1995, this was under "Mini-Mart Texaco", but that doesn't mean it might not have served under a Diamond Shamrock (or another brand) prior to Valero in the mid-2000s.
 The gas station at the southeast corner of Northwest Freeway and Cypress North Houston, a road that was clearly meant to expand across the freeway at some point, but plans were scrapped and despite another Cypress North Houston Road on the other side of the freeway, the right of way was later turned into a park.

 Tex-Fab Inc. / 23138 Northwest Freeway